-In my email newsletter, I try to take something that’s happening in my life each week and spin it in a way that adds value and helps my reader.
+In the email newsletter I send on my other blog, Living Well Spending Less, I try to take something that’s happening in my life each week and spin it in a way that adds value and helps my reader.
 You want to get personal (it helps to build the relationship), but the personal things you share should have a purpose and add value.

 When you put your focus on the reader, you’ll be able to pack every email you write with tons of value.

 One of the best tricks for building an engaged and loyal email list is to use segmenting.